Who can you call for more info?

 Incredible Years Parenting Series happens in The Dalles and Hood River throughout the year.
 A light dinner is provided along with childcare.
 Explore new parenting techniques, like new ways to deal with challenging behavior.
 Learn how to play with, praise and reward your young children.
 Learn how to use “Pocket Full of Feelings” to increase your child’s emotional literacy.
 By increasing your child’s intelligence and abilities, you get them ready for school success.
 Call Nancy at 541-436-0319, or toll free at 855-308-2236 to register.

 Parenting in the Gorge Guide

-Fun family activities, parenting classes, online resources, playgroups, library story hours.
-This guide makes it easy for parents to find what their family needs.
-Also available in Spanish.
+With fun family activities, parenting classes, online resources, playgroups, library story hours, and more, this guide makes it easy for parents to find what their family needs.
+The Parenting in the Gorge Guide is also in Spanish.

 What parents say about our Parenting classes:

 “We are here because we love our kids!” ~Dry Hollow Mom

 “I really didn’t want to attend at first, but now I’m hooked.
 I LOVE this class and I’m going to miss coming together and learning about parenting.
 I have learned so much!” ~The Dalles Dad

 “The parenting class has made parenting much easier and has made life for my children so much better.” ~Hood River Mom